Loading...

 What is the difference between Shared and Dedicated hosting?

 There are several differences when it comes to shared and dedicated hosting.
 With Shared Hosting, the disk space and bandwidth are shared amongst multiple users.
 In contrast, Dedicated Hosting resources are solely used by one user or organization.
 Shared hosting is also more affordable than Dedicated hosting.
 Aside from the resources and costs, other factors that need to be considered are performance, root access, security, and technical skills to manage these servers.
-Please refer to this article, Shared Environment vs. Dedicated Environment, for more information on each of these servers.
+Please refer to this article: Shared Environment vs. Dedicated Environment, for more information on each of these servers.

 Did you find this article helpful?